mavaddat/powershell-profile/README.md

 # Mav's Powershell profile

 👋🏽 I use Powershell.
-This is my repository for holding my PowerShell profile in a restorable fashion so I don't have to re-write it from memory every time I freshly re-install Windows.
+My PowerShell profile has some useful bits that I want restorable (after re-formatting my HD), so I don't have to re-write the entire script from memory when I freshly re-install Windows.

 ## How to set up a terminal in Windows

-**If you come from a Linux or Unix background, and want to use Powershell properly, this is the right place.**
+This profile uses [mikemaccana/powershell-profile](../../mikemaccana/powershell-profile) as a baseline.

 - Better defaults, like UTF-8 output, long history, better tab completion, adding missing drives for registry hives, and a nice short prompt using the '~' character.
 See [defaults.ps1](defaults.ps1)
 - Implementations of popular Unix commands.
 See [unix.ps1](unix.ps1)